saltstack/salt/doc/topics/grains/index.rst

 .. note::

-    The grains dictionary is built and stored in memory on the minion.
+    When the :conf_minion:`grains_cache` is set to false, the grains dictionary is built and stored in memory on the minion.
 Everytime the salt-minion restarts or `saltutil.refresh_grains` is run the grain dictionary is rebuilt from scratch.